tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ##### `dataset_fn` path

 In TF2 parameter server training, `ClusterCoordinator` naturally supports a dataset function to be passed in to `create_per_worker_dataset` API, which creates datasets on remote workers.
-By leveraging such data factory support, `model.fit` with `dataset_fn` can be implemented by subclassing the existing Keras `DataHandler` to provide a worker-distributed dataset for Keras to use (i.e. call `iter` on).
+By leveraging such data factory support, `model.fit` with `dataset_fn` can be implemented by subclassing the existing Keras `DataHandler` (a Keras internal private API) to provide a worker-distributed dataset for Keras to use (i.e. call `iter` on).
 Please see `DataHandler` section below for proposed changes.

 In terms of how users pass a dataset factory into `model.fit`, there are a couple of options: